Weren’t you called “It Gets Better Yellowknife”? Why did you change your name?

 When we founded in 2011, we decided to take inspiration from the It Gets Better Project based in California.
 The It Gets Better Project was started by a gay activist, Dan Savage in response to the large number of queer children killing themselves in the United States last September.
 The program initially started with celebrities posting videos on Youtube spreading the message to young kids that although times are tough right now, they’ll get better.
 Soon, thousands of people, organizations and groups were posting these videos and the entire movement gained world-wide recognition.

 We were inspired by the work Dan Savage and his team were doing, but since then, we’ve grown into something entirely different.
-Our new name, Rainbow Coalition of Yellowknife (RCYK) captures the essence of what the organization has become: an alliance of community members and the queer community working together to support LGBTQ+ (lesbian, gay, bisexual, transgender, queer, and questioning) youth.
+Our new name, Rainbow Coalition of Yellowknife (RCYK) captures the essence of what the organization has become: an alliance of community members and the queer community working together to support 2SLGBTQQIPAA+ youth.

 Why do you use the word ‘queer’?
 Isn’t that offensive?

 At the beginning, lots of conversations happened about how we should label ourselves.
-The more we talked about it, the more we realized that queer was really the only word that could fit us.
+The more we talked about it, the more we realized that queer was one of the words that could fit us.
 Many programs call themselves gay organizations—we see flaws in this because we are not only catered to gay youth.
 Some groups use the acronym LGBTQ*—we see flaws in this because not everybody is covered by that acronym.

 At one point in history, queer was a very insulting word.
 It has been used historically to demean, marginalize, oppress and instill hatred on non-heterosexual or non-cisgender people.
 RCYK does definitely not believe that this word is no longer ever used in insulting contexts, however the word “gay” and “lesbian” are used as insults all the time as well.
-IGBYK strongly believes that a major part of creating a safe space in Yellowknife for young queer people is allowing people the choice and opportunity to reclaim words that feel comfortable for them.
+RCYK strongly believes that a major part of creating a safe space in the NWT for young 2SLGBTQQIPAA+ people is allowing people the choice and opportunity to reclaim words that feel comfortable for them.
 We are setting the example with the word ‘queer’.

 Nowadays, many young members of the community refer to themselves as queer because they feel as if it’s more inclusive to all identities that fit outside of the norm.
 RCYK is just as much for the 17 year old girl who likes kissing girls sometimes as we are for the 14 year old boy who’s in love with his male best friend.
 You don’t have to be just gay, lesbian or bisexual for us to support and love you.
 You just have to be ready to learn.